IndrajeetPatil/ggstatsplot/README.md

 # getting correlations
 ggstatsplot::ggcorrmat(
   data = datasets::iris,
-  cor.vars = c(Sepal.Length, Sepal.Width, Petal.Length, Petal.Width),
-  output = "correlations"
+  cor.vars = Sepal.Length:Petal.Width, # notice that `c()`, used in the previous example, is unnecessary output = "correlations"
 )
 #> # A tibble: 4 x 5